absenonline/absenonline.github.io/README.md

 > Android Studio as display and logic creation software for the Absen Online application.

+## Sign user attended
+> The user must be within the specified radius and fill/click the "Sign" button at the specified time.

+> Users can only fill "Sign" once.

 ## Developer
 [<img alt="CusMeDroid" width="72px" src="https://raw.githubusercontent.com/absenonline/absenonline.github.io/main/assets/dev_img.png" />](https://cusmedroid.github.io)